 - The Voiceless: Tom and Jerry, for the first ten minutes of the film anyhow.
 And, aside from one instance of a scream, the last scene taking place in their new home.

-- Tom's owner drives off without him (seemingly unintentional) at the beginning of the film, but never comes back for him.
-Was she planning on abandoning him the whole time?
-Or was she that inattentive?
+- Tom's owner drives off without him (seemingly unintentional) at the beginning of the film, but never comes back for him or at any other point during the adventure.

 - Wolverine Publicity: It seems like Tom and Jerry were pretty much thrown in as an afterthought just to make people interested in seeing it.